hackerb9/tokenize/README.md

 # Model 100 Tokenizer in C

-An external "tokenizer" for TRS-80 Model 100 (AKA "M100") BASIC language.
+An external "tokenizer" for the TRS-80 Model 100 BASIC language.
 Converts BASIC programs in ASCII text (`.DO`) to executable BASIC (`.BA`) on a host machine.
 Useful for large programs which the Model 100 cannot tokenize due to memory limitations.

 	$ cat FOO.DO
 	10 ?"Hello!"